Articles of Incorporation and Amendments of The Atlanta Press Club, Inc.

 Article 3 – Board of Governors

 Section 1.
-The affairs of the Club shall be managed by a Board of Governors, which shall consist of the Officers of the Club plus not less than three other members, one of whom shall be the immediate past president of the Club if such person wished to so serve.
+The affairs of the Club shall be managed by a Board of Governors, which shall consist of the Officers of the Club plus not less than three other members, one of whom shall be the immediate past Chair of the Club if such person wished to so serve.

 Section 2.
-The number of members of the Board shall be established from time to time by the then-existing Board, provided that there shall not be less than three members in addition to the Officers of the Club, and provided that there shall be no more than twenty percent of the membership of the Board who are not Journalist or Educator members or serving as treasurer, as defined in Article 2, as of each annual meeting.
+The number of members of the Board shall be established from time to time by the then-existing Board, provided that there shall not be less than three members in addition to the Officers of the Club, and provided that there shall be no more than twenty percent of the membership of the Board who are not Journalist or Educator members or serving as Treasurer, as defined in Article 2, as of each annual meeting.

 Section 5.
 Every board member must also be a member of the Atlanta Press Club.
 If they are not currently a member when elected to the board, they must join the Atlanta Press Club when they accept the board position.
 Board members must renew their membership with the Atlanta Press Club each year that they are on the board.

 Section 7.
-No board member shall receive, directly or indirectly, any salary or compensation but may, by resolution of the Board of Governors, be reimbursed for such expenses as the Board deems appropriate.
+No Board member shall receive, directly or indirectly, any salary or compensation but may, by resolution of the Board of Governors, be reimbursed for such expenses as the Board deems appropriate.
 Board members who perform services for the organization may receive compensation for those services.